 Essential Amino Acids in Matcha

-In fact, about 20% of matcha green tea’s composition is in the form of protein-building amino acids.
+In fact, between 20-30% of matcha green tea’s composition is in the form of protein-building amino acids.
 The majority of these are essential for life’s functions , while the others may be ‘conditionally-essential’, often determined by diet or genetic factors.